munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 }
 {% endhighlight %}

 You couldn't ask for a more obvious mark-sweep implementation.
-Now the trickiest part of all of this is figuring out when to actually call this.
+The trickiest part is figuring out when to actually call this.
 What does "low on memory" even mean, especially on modern computers with near-infinite virtual memory?

 It turns out there's no precise right or wrong answer here.
 It really depends on what you're using your VM for and what kind of hardware it runs on.
 To keep this example simple, we'll just collect after a certain number of allocations.
 That's actually how some language implementations work, and it's easy to implement.